-The Selmon Extension construction is moving along on schedule, with expected completion of the massive project in 2020.
+The Selmon Extension construction is moving along, with an expected completion of the massive project in 2021 (the original estimated completion date was in 2020).

 When finished, the Selmon Extension will offer toll-paying commuters a traffic-light-free drive from the Brandon-end of the Selmon Expressway across the Gandy Bridge and into Pinellas County, where overpasses now under construction will link to Interstate 275.